alvis/xception/README.md

 _/ Error Tracing /_

-- **Error Wrapping**: repack an error with a customisable error class and its context
+- **Error Wrapping**: repack an error with a customizable error class and its context
 - **Metadata Support**: embed the context into the error for better tracing
 - **Namespace and Tag Support**: associate an error with tags for selective logging

 _/ Stack Rendering /_

 - **Flexible Filtering**: render a call stack without the noise from node's internal etc
-- **Colourised Output**: debug in console with highlight on important information
+- **Colorized Output**: debug in console with highlight on important information
 - **Source Embedding**: display the logic where the error happened

 ## Motivation